osuAkatsuki/bancho.py/README.md

 ```

 ## installing bancho.py's requirements
+bancho.py is a ~15,000 line codebase built on the shoulder of giants.

+we aim to minimize our dependencies, but still rely on ones such as
+- python (programming language)
+- mysql (relational database)
+- nginx (http(s) reverse proxy)
+- certbot (ssl certificate tool)

+as well as some others.

 ```sh
 # python3.9 is often not available natively,
 # so we can use deadsnakes to provide it!